deficollective/defiscan/src/content/protocols/morpho.md

 # Governance

+Morpho does not yet have an onchain governance system with control over protocol permissions.
+Instead, permissioned functions are controlled by the [morpho.eth](#security-council) (Morpho protocol and MORPHO token) and [MorphoRewards](#security-council) (distribution of rewards) multisig accounts.

 ## Security Council

-Morpho does not yet an onchain governance with control over the contracts.
-Permissioned functions in the Morpho protocol and `MORPHO` token contract are controlled by the `morpho.eth` multisig.
-This multisig does not meet our _Security Council_ requirements as shown in the table below.
-The `MorphoRewards` multisig oversees the computation and distribution of `MORPHO` rewards.

 &nbsp;